Paul Shanley: 1970s and 1980s

-1990's
+1990s

 In 1990, the archdiocese arranged for Shanley to minister temporarily in the Diocese of San Bernardino in Southern California.
 While working in California, Shanley was to be on paid sick leave from the archdiocese.
 Bishop Robert J. Banks wrote a letter in January 1990 to the bishop of San Bernardino stating that Shanley had a clean record.
 Shanley also signed an affidavit for the Diocese of San Bernardino saying that he did not have any allegations of wrongdoing in Massachusetts.

 Shanley was assigned to assist the pastor at St. Anne's Parish in San Bernardino, California.
 While posted at St. Anne's, Shanley and Reverend John J. White opened a small bed and breakfast property in Palm Springs, California, that catered to gay men.
 In October 1993, the Diocese of San Bernardino received a letter from Reverend John B. McCormack, a deputy of Cardinal Law, that said the archdiocese had received records of past child sexual abuse allegations against Shanley.
 The Diocese of San Bernardino suspended Shanley immediately.

 The archdiocese in late 1993 sent Shanley to the Institute of Living, a psychiatric facility in Hartford, Connecticut, for evaluation.
 While at the institute, Shanley admitted to sexually abusing four boys and admitted an attraction to adolescent males.
 The Institute diagnosed Shanley as being 'narcissistic' and 'histrionic'.

 Shanley moved to New York City in 1995 to serve as assistant director of Leo House, a Catholic residence facility in Manhattan.
 In 1997, Cardinal John O'Connor of the Archdiocese of New York was considering Shanley's promotion to director.
 However, Cardinal Law dissuaded him from doing it, citing potential embarrassment to the church from Shanley's past.